 Ferrous anomalies, either as individual 'spikes' or more extensive areas of magnetic disturbance, are typically caused by ferrous (magnetic) debris, either on the ground surface or mixed in with the plough-soil.
-Little importance is normally given to such anomalies, unless there is any supporting evidence for an archaeological interpretation, as modern ferrous debris is common on rural sites, often being present as a consequence of manuring or tipping/infilling.
-Throughout the site iron spike anomalies are common and there is no obvious pattern or clustering to their distribution to suggest anything other than random pieces of ferrous material in the plough-soil.
+Little importance is normally given to such anomalies, unless there is any supporting evidence for an archaeological interpretation, as ferrous debris is common on rural sites, often being present as a consequence of manuring or tipping/infilling.
+There is no clustering to these anomalies and they are therefore assumed to be due to the random distribution of ferrous debris.